 What does a Clinical Data Manager do?

 A clinical data manager ensures that statistical data and clinical trial results are accurately recorded.
-Every aspect of a trial, from selecting qualified participants to publishing final scientific papers, is usually overseen a professional.
+Every aspect of a trial, from selecting qualified participants to publishing final scientific papers, is usually overseen by a professional.
 Clinical data managers keep track of information such as medication side effects, daily experimental data, and study issues.
 Government agencies, pharmaceutical companies, and biotechnology companies employ the majority of clinical data managers.

 To ensure a study’s efficacy, careful data management is required.
 A clinical data manager might take part in a clinical trial for a new medication, a behavior therapy technique, or another type of health experiment that involves humans.
 The data manager must keep track of participant information prior to the trial.
 Subjects must meet a number of criteria in order for a study to yield meaningful results.
 The data manager keeps track of the participants’ ages, genders, weights, medical histories, and other relevant information.